 Mylar polyester films are used in a wide variety of applications.
 One application that may not be as widely known, but is a growing market is stencils.
 Many people think of crafters when they think of stencils, but the handy tools are gaining momentum in home décor (think tile and backsplashes) and businesses (wayfinding signage) and even by DIY clothing designers to create unique fashions.
+Two of the most common stencils are plastic stencil sheets and metal stencil sheets.

-What is a Stencil
+What is a Stencil?

 Mylar® A Translucent Polyester Film – The Stencil Makers Go-To-Material